-X ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 For the fiscal year ended December 31, 2009 TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES S EXCHANGE ACT OF 1934 For the transition period from to Commission file number : 000-51476 · · · · · · · · · · · · · · · · · · · Delaware (State or other jurisdiction of incorporation or organization) 20-2903526 (I.R.S.
-Employer Identification Number) 248 Route 25A, No. 2 East Setauket, New York (Address of principal executive offices) 11733 (Zip Code) Registrant's telephone number RECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Securi rities registered under Section 12(b) of the Act: None.
-Securi rities registered under Section 12(g) of the Act: Common Stock. ndica ate by check mark whether the registrant is a well-known seasoned issuer as defined in Rul e 405 of the Securities Act.
-Yes□ No ⊠ ndica ate by check mark whether the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act. \Box osted ate by check mark whether registrant is a "large accelerated filer, "accelerated filer," non-aefined in Rule 12b-2 of the Exchange Act (check one): ccelerated filer" or "smaller reporting company reporting company" as such terms Large e Accelerated Filer □ Accelerated Filer □ Non-Accelerated Filer □ Smaller Reporting C Company ⊠ ndica ate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the E xchange Act): Yes□ No ⊠ ssuer r's revenues for its fiscal year ended December 31, 2009: \$0 The ag aggregate market value of the common stock held by non-affiliates of the registrant as of Ju ne 30, 2009 was approximately \$7,987,794. Γhere e were 35,077,189 shares of the Company's common stock outstanding on March 22, 2010.
+X ANNUAL REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2010 TRANSITION REPORT UNDER SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to - LIXTE BI Commission file number: 000-51476 OTECHNOLOGY HOLDINGS, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-2903526 (I.R.S.
+Employer Identification Number) 248 Route 25A, No. 2 East Setauket, New York (Address of principal executive offices) 11733 (Zip Code) Securities r egistered under Section 12(b) of the Act: None.
+Registrant's telephone number: (631) 942-7959 Securities r egistered under Section 12(g) of the Act: Common Stock.
+Indicate by check mark whether the registrant is a well-known seasoned issuer as defined in Rule 405 of the Securities Act.
+Yes□ No ⊠ Indicate by check mark whether the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act. \Box eports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square posted purs ectronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and is chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and lers in response to Item 405 of Regulation S-B contained in this form, and no disclosure will be contained, to the action statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. check mark whether registrant is a "large accelerate in Rule 12b-2 of the Exchange Act (check one): d filer, "accelerated filer," non-accelerated filer" or "smaller reporting company reporting company" as such terms Large Acce lerated Filer ☐ Accelerated Filer ☐ Non-Accelerate ed Filer □ Smaller Reporting Company ⊠ Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes□ No ⊠ Issuer's rev enues for its fiscal year ended December 31, 2010: \$0 The aggreg ate market value of the common stock held by non- affiliates of the registrant as of June 30, 2010 was approximately \$4,837,646.
+There were 35,077,178 shares of the Company's common stock x outstanding on March 15, 2011.